AcademicHubOrg/AcademicHub/README.md

 git clone https://github.com/AcademicHubOrg/AcademicHub.git
 ```

-## How to start working with the AcademicHub services(Identity, CourseTemplate, CourseStream and others)?
+## How to start working with the AcademicHub services?

 ## Infrastructure Setup